perfsonar/docs/pscheduler_ref_archivers.rst

 For example (commentary is not part of the specification)::

     {
-        "schema": 2,                  Second schema, required for 'runs' "archiver": "bitbucket",      Send to the archiver that goes nowhere.
+        "schema": 3,                 Third schema, required for 'label' "label": "Nowhere At All",   Human-readable description of the destination "archiver": "bitbucket",     Send to the archiver that goes nowhere.
-        "data": { },                  The "bitbucket" archiver takes no specific data.
+        "data": { },                 The 'bitbucket' archiver takes no specific data.
-        "runs": "all",                Archive all runs.
         "ttl": "PT12H"               Give up after 12 hours if not successfully archived.
     }

 .. _pscheduler_ref_archivers-cli: